Sequential Exchange Monte Carlo: A Sampling Method for Bayesian Data Analysis without Parameter Tuning: Background

 \subsubsection{Algorithm}

-In the analysis of complex models, $p(\theta_M|D, M)$ is frequently a multimodal distribution, which makes it easy to be trapped in local solutions and difficult to accurately sample.
-REMC can avoid being trapped in local minima by preparing multiple probability distributions at different temperatures \cite{Hukushima1996}.
-If $E(\theta_M, M)$ is the error function, we define the distribution at an inverse temperature $(\beta)$ as follows:
+In the analysis of complex models, $p(\theta|D, M)$ is often multimodal, which makes it prone to becoming trapped in local solutions and challenging to sample accurately.
+REMC mitigates this issue by preparing multiple probability distributions at different temperatures.
+Let $E(\theta, M)$ denote the error function; the distribution at an inverse temperature $\beta$ is defined as follows: